npfernandes/ensemblify/README.md

 Check the [Usage](#-usage) section for more details.

-You can also check out the interactive [Quick Reference Guide](examples/quick_reference_guide.ipynb) notebook for a basic rundown of Ensemblify's features.
+You can also check out the [Quick Reference Guide](examples/quick_reference_guide.ipynb) notebook for a basic rundown of Ensemblify's features.

 ## 🔎 How does Ensemblify work?
 A general overview of Ensemblify, descriptions of employed methods and applications can be found in the Ensemblify paper: